 Toss the grated apple with the lemon or lime citrus juice and set aside until you're ready to pull the slaw together.

 Serve sprinkled with some extra sesame seeds.
 Leftover coleslaw will keep covered in the refrigerator for a few days.
-Simply re-toss and enjoy.
+Simply re-toss and enjoy, reseason with a bit of salt and pepper if needed.